Pcatchen/liao961120.github.io/work.md

 June 21, 2018 &nbsp;&nbsp; [Taiwan Language Survey](https://twlangsurvey.github.io/main/)

 Visualization of a [survey](https://docs.google.com/forms/d/e/1FAIpQLSdrZbbh8XHLYBlLFag8_MGJBtDjvDq-32wwGkvHxYzR2brixg/viewform) about language usage in Taiwan.
 It aims to raise public awareness of language loss in Taiwan.
-The survey data collected is made available publicly.
+The survey data are made available publicly.
 (*Updates weekly to continuously incorporate new survey data.*)
 {:.indent}